picotech/picosdk-matlab-picovna-vector-network-analyzer-toolbox/README.md

 ### Installing software

-* Download the PicoVNA 2 software from our [Downloads page](https://www.picotech.com/downloads).
+* Download the PicoVNA 2 and PicoVNA 3 software from our [Downloads page](https://www.picotech.com/downloads).

 ## Obtaining support